ataiva-software/vertex/README.md

 Eden creates a _perfect, pristine_ environment for developers and operations teams by combining secrets management, workflow automation, task orchestration, monitoring, analytics, and multi-cloud management into a single, AI-powered suite with production-grade tooling and intelligent automation.

-**Current Status**: Phase 1b Complete - Solid foundation with shared libraries, service infrastructure, and fully implemented Hub and Insight services.
-Advanced features in development.
+**Current Status**: Phase 4A Complete - Comprehensive testing suite implemented with security and reliability regression tests.
+All services fully implemented with production-ready code.

 ### Core Components